fb42000/kanzi/README.md

 - PVR feature to open and change channel by channel name,
 - PVR feature to change channel up, down, previous
 - PVR feature to watch an active programme by name
+- Open and listen to radio channels through the PVR client
 - PVR show TV guide and navigate guide
 - Show info - all media including PVR Channel